 - Keyboard - Regular vs RGB, Layout matters

-To get things started, the first hardware that you should consider when buying a gaming laptop is the graphics card.
+The first hardware component that you should look at when buying a gaming laptop is the gpu.
 Its the graphics card that actually processes all the game graphics, and without a good one, you might not be able to run the game at all.
+The gpu also has a significant impact on the price of the laptop.

 Popular Graphics cards available in gaming laptop include: